Edge Developer Platform

 const geo = request.eo.geo;

-keep the usage of the response object, this part basically does not need to change.
+Keep the usage of the Response object.
+This part basically does not need to change.

-4.Project Deployment: Creating a New Project on EdgeOne Pages
+Project Deployment: Create a New Project on EdgeOne Pages

-After preparation work is completed, create and deploy the project on Pages:
+After preparation work is completed, create and deploy the project on Pages.

 5.Domain Configuration: Adding a Custom Domain

-There are some differences between Netlify and Pages in domain configuration:
+Netlify and Pages differ in domain configuration:

-1. add domain in Pages:
+1. Add a domain in Pages:

 2. Update DNS records: